 Which Drugs Are Abused?

-The most commonly used prescription drugs fall into three classes:
+The most often used prescription drugs fall into three classes:

 Examples: oxycodone (OxyContin), hydrocodone (Vicodin), and meperidine (Demerol)

-Medical uses: Opioids are used to treat pain or relieve coughs or diarrhea.
+Medical uses: Opioids are used to treat pain.

 How they work: Opioids attach to opioid receptors in the central nervous system (the brain and the spinal cord), preventing the brain from receiving pain messages.

 Examples: phenobarbital (Luminal), diazepam (Valium), and alprazolam (Xanax)

 Medical uses: CNS depressants are used to treat seizures, anxiety, panic attacks, and sleep disorders.

 How they work: CNS depressants slow down brain activity by making changes in brain chemicals.
 The result is a drowsy or calming effect.

 Medical uses: Stimulants can be used to treat ADHD and other conditions.